 We may be an herb farm but we do specialize in Lavender.
-We are growing 14 varieties presently with the bulk of our plantings being in Grosso, Royal Velvet and Phenomenal.
-Last year we added Sensational, Riverina Thomas and Bridget Chloe and Melissa Lilac and we are so excited to have these new beauties.
+We are growing 16 varieties presently with the bulk of our plantings being in Grosso, Royal Velvet and Phenomenal.
+Recently we added Sensational, Riverina Thomas, Bridget Chloe, Melissa Lilac, Mailette and Betty's Blue and we are so excited to have these new beauties.

-We sell plants in 4" pots, gallons and by custom order we can provide 2" plugs.
-Plants are available in summer until sold out with plugs available by pre-order in October and November for pickup the following spring.
+We sell plants in 4" pots, gallons and by custom order.
+Plants are available in summer until sold out with 2" plugs available by pre-order in October and November for pickup the following spring.
+Need to place an order?
+Email us at firstname.lastname@example.org

 We are often asked what variety to plant?
 My answer is always "What do you want the Lavender for ?"
 Lavender has so many properties, from culinary to medicinal and of course the beauty in the garden.
-So, before planting, decide what you want the Lavender for.
+So, before planting, decide what you want to do with your crop, how to plan to use it!

 These lists will give you some ideas of what varieties are known for and what you can expect from your Lavender.